MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/detect-anomalous-new-entity-fl.md

 | prodEnvironment	| H4ck3r	| 2022-04-30 05:00:00.0000000	| 1440	| 2022-04-30 05:00:00.0000000	| 1687	| H4ck3r	| abcdefghijklmnoprtuvwxyz012345678	| prodEnvironment	| detectSet	| trainSet	| 0.0031	| 4	| 2022-03-01 09:00:00.0000000	| 60	| 0.9969	| 1	| newEntity_userName	| The userName H4ck3r wasn't seen on accountName prodEnvironment during the last 60 days.
 Previously, four entities were seen, the last one of them appearing at 2022-03-01 09:00.	| ["IT-support : 2022-03-01 07:00", "Admin : 2022-03-01 08:00", "Dev2 : 2022-03-01 09:00", "Dev1 : 2022-03-01 14:00"] |

-The output of running the function is the first-seen row in test dataset for each entity per scope, filtered for entities that were tagged as anomalous (meaning that entity anomaly score was above anomalyScoreThresh).
+The output of running the function is the first-seen row in test dataset for each entity per scope, filtered for new entities (meaning they didn't appear during the training period) that were tagged as anomalous (meaning that entity anomaly score was above anomalyScoreThresh).
 Some other fields are added for clarity:

 * `dataSet`: current dataset (is always `detectSet`).
-* `firstSeenSet`: dataset in which the entity was first seen per scope.
+* `firstSeenSet`: dataset in which the scope was first seen (should be 'trainSet').
 * `newEntityProbability`: probability to see any new entity based on Poisson model estimation.
 * `countKnownEntities`: existing entities on scope.
 * `lastNewEntityTimestamp`: last time a new entity was seen before the anomalous one.